Pakistan arrests senior party leader of ex-PM Imran Khan - ExBulletin

 Pakistan arrests senior party leader of ex-PM Imran Khan

-ISLAMABAD (AP) Pakistani police arrested a top leader of former Prime Minister Imran Khans’ party early Wednesday on charges of threatening the head of the election watchdog and other government officials.
+ISLAMABAD (AP) On Wednesday morning, Pakistani police arrested a senior leader of former Prime Minister Imran Khan’s political party, accused of threatening the head of the election watchdog and other government officials.

-The arrest of Fawad Chaudhry, a vocal critic of the government, is a major setback for his party, Pakistan Tehreek-e-Insaf, of which he is vice-president.
+The arrest of Fawad Chaudhry, a vocal critic of the government, is a major setback for the Pakistan Tehreek-e-Insaf party, of which he is vice-president.
 The party quickly condemned the arrest and demanded his release.

 Khan also denounced the arrest, saying on Twitter that it left no doubt that Pakistan had become a place devoid of the rule of law.
 “He urged supporters to stand up for our basic rights” to prevent the country from drifting towards a point of no return. .”